awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task-v2.md

 1. \(Optional\) To override the task IAM role, or task execution role that is defined in your task definition, expand **Task overrides**, and then complete the following steps:

    1. For **Task role**, choose an IAM role for this task to override the task IAM roles in the task definition\.
-For more information, see [IAM roles for tasks](task-iam-roles.md)\.
+For more information, see [Task IAM role](task-iam-roles.md)\.

       Only roles with the `ecs-tasks.amazonaws.com` trust relationship are displayed\.
 For instructions on how to create an IAM role for your tasks, see [Creating an IAM role and policy for your tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.